-Veterans For Peace is celebrates the anniversary of the Christmas Truce.
-We urge our leaders to follow the example set by the Christmas Truce soldiers who rejected militarism and the glorification of war.
-We call on the nation to honor veterans and all those who have died in war by working for peace and the prevention of war.
+Every year, Veterans For Peace celebrates the anniversary of the Christmas Truce.
+Once again, we urge our leaders to follow the example set by the Christmas Truce soldiers who rejected militarism and the glorification of war.
+We call on all leaders to honor all those who have died in war by working for peace and the prevention of war.

 Here are ways that you can be involved in the efforts to celebrate the Christmas Truce:

 - Check out the Christmas Truce Podcast

 - Read and share Christmas in the Trenches

 - Check out and share the below VFP-UK song on the Christmas Truce

 Spread the message on social media - Be sure to join in the conversation and tag the Veterans For Peace social media accounts!

 U.S. Veterans Call for Holiday Truce in Ukraine